BobBuildTool/bob/doc/manual/configuration.rst

 ``dir`` and ``if``.
 By default the SCMs check out to the root of the workspace.
 You may specify any relative path in ``dir`` to checkout to this directory.

 By using ``if`` you can selectively enable or disable a particular SCM.
-Define ``bobMinimumVersion`` to at least "0.3" in your :ref:`configuration-config` to enable advanced string substitutions.
 The string given to the ``if``-keyword is substituted according to :ref:`configuration-principle-subst` and the final string is interpreted as a boolean value (everything except the empty string, ``0`` and ``false`` is considered true).
 The SCM will only be considered if the condition passes.
-The old behaviour before 0.3 is missing intentionally and should not be used anymore.

 Currently the following ``scm`` values are supported: